adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 ![](./images/vbcs-create-jobs-24.png)

 In the job main screen, you will configure the new job.
+You will create 2 GIT access in this job, one for the build git and other for the vbcs web app.
 First you will configure your GIT repo as source file storage.
 Click in the **Add Git** select button and select GIT.

 ![](./images/vbcs-create-jobs-25.png)